 We are delighted to welcome you to the University of Huddersfield Initial Teacher Education (ITE) Partnership.
-The Initial Teacher Education team acknowledge the enormous part our Partnership Schools play in supporting the next generation of teachers and we thank you for your involvement and commitment to working together in order to provide high quality training for our trainee teachers.
+The Initial Teacher Education team acknowledge the enormous part our Partnership Schools play in supporting the next generation of teachers and we thank you for your involvement and commitment to working together to provide high quality training for our trainee teachers.

-This handbook is designed for trainees and mentors to guide them through the requirements of the assessed school block placement for Year 3 BA QTS.
+This handbook is designed for trainees and mentors to guide them through the requirements of the assessed block placements in the PGCE course, sometimes known as School-Based Training.
 In this handbook you will find general advice on mentoring, details about the expected experiences and the progression sequence that trainees require.
-Information is also included about our curriculum that trainees are following in their taught sessions and the University syllabus, and a full list of the Initial Teacher training is only effective when there is a robust ITE partnership between schools and training providers.
-Many of our schools have now been working in partnership with us for several years.
+Also, information about our curriculum that trainees are following in their taught sessions and the University PGCE syllabus, and a full list of the Initial Teacher years.
 We hope that new schools that join the ITE partnership this year will continue their involvement in ITE in subsequent years.
 We would like to thank our partnership schools for supporting our trainees.

-Training Core Content Framework (Appendix 7) which specifies what trainees should know and be able to do by the end of the course.
+Training Core Content Framework (appendix 8) which specifies what trainees should know, and know how to do, by the end of the course.
 It is important that you know what your trainee has learned prior to placement so that you can help them connect that learning to placement practice.

 We hope that you will enjoy working in partnership during this academic year 2023-24.
 This handbook, despite its detail, will not answer all your questions but please feel free to contact us at any time.
-Teacher
+Teacher training is only effective when there is a robust ITE partnership between schools and training providers.
+Many of our schools have now been working in partnership with us for several